 Zurich has made me see penises in a new light.
-At Hauser & Wirth’s galleries at Lowenbraukunst a surprising exhibition of Pablo Picasso and Louise Bourgeois includes plenty of phalluses, with moments of humour and of course eroticism, but also, as a way to defend them.
+At Hauser & Wirth’s galleries at Lowenbraukunst—a complex that is home to many of Zurich’s blue chips—a surprising exhibition of Pablo Picasso and Louise Bourgeois includes plenty of phalluses, with moments of humour and of course eroticism, but also, as a way to defend them.
 As the exhibition’s curator Marie-Laure Bernadac pointed out during a tour of the show, Bourgeois, as the mother of three sons, saw herself as a “protector of the phallus”, and her “fillette” was a handheld, latex penis-shaped sculpture that the artist often carried around with her as a kind of lucky charm or talisman.
-Elsewhere in Lowenbraukunst, a complex that is home to many of Zurich’s blue chips, there are other unusual, beguiling representations of the phallus: Carroll Dunham is present at Galerie Eva Presenhuber with his recent paintings of wrestlers, depicted with geometric genitalia, tips of penises and toes.
 At Galerie Gregor Staiger, Monster Chetwynd was in high spirits, posing for pictures in front of her works of leaping muscular male nudes and cats, a glorious cacophony inspired by tableaux vivants.
 Upstairs, Phyllida Barlow was giving a talk on the subject of art and science.

 The Swiss founders of the international gallery chain, Ursula Hauser and son-in-law Ivan Wirth, had just inaugurated their latest project on the other side of town: at Ramistrasse 5, Hauser & Wirth Publishers unveiled its pristine renovation of a historic publishing house and bookshop.
 Once a refuge for immigrant authors fleeing Nazi Germany, the building will now be the headquarters for Hauser & Wirth’s art books, which have more recently turned towards artists’ personal writings—Eva Hesse diaries, Jack Whitten’s facsimiles and a candid, extended conversation with Ursula Hauser on her life and collection.
 At a packed party that evening, with words in French, English, German and Italian flying over basil and gin cocktails, it was as if Basel didn’t exist.